UC president Napolitano says she wants UC Davis to expand into Sacramento

 Steinberg said the university fits perfectly with the city’s aspirations to build an economy around a farm-to-fork theme based on agriculture, food and tourism.

-The expansion could still including the relocation of the World Food Center, Napolitano said.
-The center was established in 2013 to increase the economic benefit from campus research, influence national and international policy and to convene teams of scientists and innovators from industry, academic, government and nongovernmental organizations to tackle food-related challenges around the world.
+The expansion could still include the relocation of the World Food Center, Napolitano said.
+The center was established in 2013 to increase the economic benefit from campus research, influence national and international policy, and to convene teams of scientists and innovators from industry, academic, government and nongovernmental organizations to tackle food-related challenges around the world.

 “It could take many forms,” she said.
 “I really think the next chancellor should be able to weigh in on that.”